NavpreetDevpuri/share-web-whatsapp/README.md

 # To generate session file

 1. Run `session_generator.py` with/without a argument for session file name for example `python session_generator.py "Name of session file"` and if you run it without session file name argument then it will name files with increasing numerically.
-2. Scan QR code and wait for windows to close.
+2. Scan QR code and wait for window to close.
 3. Share generated session file.

 # To open web whatsapp from generated session file